This function creates a phylospatial object. This is the core data type in the phylospatial library, and

 Community data representing the distribution of terminal taxa across sites.
 Can be a matrix with a column per terminal and a row per site, a SpatRaster with one layer per terminal, or a

-data with a column per terminal.
-Taxa whose names do not match between column/layer names incomm
+sfdata with a column per terminal.
+Taxa whose names do not match between column/layer names incommand tip labels intreewill be dropped with a warning (unlessbuild = FALSE).- tree

 Phylogeny of class phylo.
 Terminals whose names do not match